Welcome Pack - A Journey To Women's Empowerment in India: South India.

 Fritha has stayed in almost all the accommodation before.
 If we have not stayed in it then Joseph will have checked it out fully.
 Everyone will be sharing a twin room unless a single room as been requested (this will incur a higher cost).

-Nearer the time we will include here a list of the hotels, with links to their websites, that we are booked to stay in.
+Here is a list of the hotels that we are booked to stay in:

 You will need cash for personal shopping, tea/snacks on route and drinks in the evening.
 Some shopping may be able to be done using a card but there is no guarantee.

 Often the way we organise tea/snacks for everyone is to take it in turns to buy for the group.
 The prices are minimal and it tends to speed things up and makes it all the more fun!